Making URLs in Illustrator behave like links in a PDF

 4. Hide the URL text

-We’re basically finished, but before exporting as a PDF we want to make all the ugly URL text invisible; the hyperlinks will still work even when hidden.
+You’re basically finished, but before exporting as a PDF, we want to make all the ugly URL text invisible; the hyperlinks will still work even when hidden.
 Click the layer target (the little circle next to the layer name) and head over to the Transparency panel and change the entire layer Opacity to 0%.
 This makes it easy to hide everything at once and avoids the need to hunt down individually hidden links should we need to make future adjustments.

-Exporting as a PDF
+5. Export as a PDF

 There’s nothing special needed to save your doc as a PDF with hyperlinks intact.
 File > Save a Copy… > Format > Adobe PDF.
 Choose whichever options are needed.
 I typically use [High Quality Print] but anything will work.